toolsascode/bfm/ffm/README.md

 ## License

-See LICENSE file in the root of the mops project.
+See LICENSE file in the root of the bfm project.